Gum Disease Muncie, IN

 - Loosening teeth

-Dr. Browning offers periodontal surgery, bone grafting, non-surgical periodontal therapy and implant dentistry as options to reverse the symptoms of periodontitis.
+Dr. Browning offers periodontal surgery, bone grafting, non-surgical periodontal therapy such as scaling and root planing, and implant dentistry as options to reverse the symptoms of periodontitis.
 Medication may also be prescribed that can keep bad bacteria at bay.
-The chance of successfully treating gum disease is high as long as it’s treated promptly and you follow the instructions of your dentist.
+The chance of successfully treating gum disease is high as long as it’s treated promptly and you follow the instructions of your Muncie periodontist.